microsoft/bedrock/cluster/common/velero/README.md

 2. The bash script will attempt to describe the backup using the backup name provided to verify it's existence.
 3. If no error is returned, the bash script will create a Velero Restore object with a name from the provided backup.

-For a Disaster Recovery scenario where:

-* You are using Azure.
-* You are using Bedrock's Terraform scripts.
-* Velero was previously installed in the cluster and is available in the backup

 You must have the following Terraform variables set:

 * velero_backup_name